-Here are six popular French sayings that carry the wisdom, history and culture of France.
+Here are six popular French sayings about life that carry the wisdom, history, and culture of France.

 What a poetic way to say better days are ahead and disappointment will turn to hope!
 The sentence translates literally to, “After the rain, nice weather.”

 In English, it’s “Every cloud has a silver lining” because--like life itself--weather is so changeable.